 I want to start this article by saying that there are a lot of very good, honest contractors at work out there.
 I’m lucky enough to know a dozen or more in my hometown of Raleigh, North Carolina.
 And I’m sure I could find thousands more like them if I worked in other cities throughout the country.

 I’ve heard countless stories about clients being cheated, scammed or underserved by dishonest contractors.
-And I have witnessed first-hand the various tactics that bad tradesmen use to part clients with their money.
+I have witnessed first-hand the various tactics that bad tradesmen use to part clients with their money.

-1. The Draw And Dash
+1. Contractors Draw And Dash

 My first example is quite possibly the worst–what I call the “draw and dash.”

 On jobs, material costs run into the hundreds or thousands of dollars.
 Therefore, it’s often necessary for contractors to ask for material payments in advance.
 The client may back out of the agreement, or somehow lose their funding.
 With a draw, he contractor is not left on the hook for materials already purchased.

 These “material draws” are a common, valid part construction, and I would never argue against their usage.